fbpx

 • Inspections of hazardous or inaccessible zones

-Drone Survey Cost
+Drone Survey Cost UK

 How Much Does a Drone Survey Cost?

-Key cost factors include:
+Key factors affecting the overall cost include:

 • Size and complexity of the site

-• Travel distance for the drone operator
+• Travel distance for the pilot

 • CAA licensing and operator expertise

-• Data processing and delivery format
+• Data processing and delivery format required

-Data Formats
+Data Formats & Deliverables

 Safety & Compliance